MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 - **Azure Security Center (ASC)** provides unified security management and advanced threat protection across hybrid cloud workloads.
 With Azure Security Center, you can apply custom security policies across all workloads, limit exposure to threats, and immediately detect and respond to attacks.

-## Step 1: Prepare your environment
+## Exercise 1: Prepare your environment
+> [!NOTE]
-[!NOTE] Perform these steps in a browser instance of [Jump Host 01](https://labondemand.com/LabProfile/EditInstructions/45973).
+> Perform these steps in a browser instance of [Jump Host 01](https://labondemand.com/LabProfile/EditInstructions/45973).

 Before setting up Microsoft 365 Threat Protection technology, it's important to know about your environment and what licenses are in place so that installation and configuration are successful.
 The following components are included in your lab environment: